joinself/restful-client/README.md

 make run-live
 ```

-At this time, you have a RESTful API server running at `http://127.0.0.1:8080`.
-It provides the following endpoints:
+At this point you should be able to access the RESTful client server accessible through at `http://127.0.0.1:8080`.

+## Endpoints

+Restful client provides a subset of features to interact with self network, for more details you have the *openapi specification* on `/docs/` folder.

 - [x] `GET /healthcheck`: a healthcheck service provided for health checking purpose (needed when implementing a server cluster)
 - [x] `POST /v1/login`: authenticates a user and generates a JWT